Read Time: 6 min.

 As Kanwel’s husband translates the stories of these victims of abuse, tears begin to stream down the face of one of the young women at the table.
 She is one of over 700 women Kanwel has mentored over the years and encouraged to pursue independence through education.

 Daughters of Shalom Institute

 In response to the “silent cries” of so many women in her community, Kanwel founded the Daughters of Shalom Institute.
-At the institute, Kanwel offers these women “New Beginnings” where these women can be free to enjoy the privilege of an education.
+At the institute, Kanwel offers these women “New Beginnings” where they can be free to enjoy the privilege of an education.
 They can be free to dream.
 They can explore and expand their personal gifts and talents through “Life Skills” classes.
 Adult Literacy classes help these women in all areas of their lives, including pursuing independent business careers.
-Mathematics and computer classes, not only help them with employment and business, but also in the marketplace as the women buy and sell for their families.
+Mathematics and computer classes not only help them with employment and business but also in the marketplace as the women buy and sell for their families.

 Many of the women learn to master the art of sewing at the institute.
 These women help provide for their families by sewing traditional salwar kameez garments for their relatives and neighbors.
 Others enjoy the creativity of cosmetology classes.
 All of the students are encouraged to become leaders in their communities and help other women rise above oppression and poverty as well.

 3 Ways You Can Be a Voice For Her